I Was There

 We Had A Sweet Corporate Hook-Up

-In 1999 my dad was an executive at a Fortune 500 company and that was how we not only got tickets to the Home Run Derby and All-Star Game, it was also how we got our super special back stage passes to almost everything.
+In 1999 my dad was an executive at Toys R Us and that was how we not only got tickets to the Home Run Derby and All-Star Game, it was also how we got our super special back stage passes to almost everything.
 My brother and I were basically the two kids in Jurassic World, cruising around Fenway, cutting lines, checking out whatever we wanted wherever we wanted.

 Get a photo in front of Ken Griffey Jr.’s All-Star locker?
 Check.